|Best Overall Hunting Clothing||SITKA Equinox Guard System||SEE IT||

 Whether your dog runs rabbits or flushes pheasants, ticks are bound to happen.
 Unlike other flea and tick medications, the Seresto collar kills fleas and ticks on contact, and you don’t have to feed or apply it to your dog.
 It also activates and starts working to repel ticks in the first 24 hours, so there’s no extensive waiting period.
 The Seresto collar comes in a small and large dog size, which you can trim to a specific fit.
 And while you don’t have to reapply it monthly like other options, the initial cost of the Seresto collar runs a bit more than most applicants or medications.

 Most hunting dogs already wear a collar (or two) so having a second or third might not be the most comfortable for your dog.
 These collars are convenient, but they’re not the most durable.
 My dad’s used them before with his rabbit beagles only to have them snag on brush and fall off after a few runs.
 This might not be an issue if you’re hunting upland birds, but if you hunt thick brushy terrain, you might replace these collars more often than not.
+No matter what tick repellent you choose, know how to remove a tick from your dog.

 How to Choose the Best Tick Repellent